Skip to content

 If your tolerance for yellow is zero, you might not like Simply White.
 Try Benjamin Moore Chantilly Lace instead.

-That being said, it typically does look pretty classic and crisp, without much obvious creaminess or yellow tones.
+That being said, it typically does look pretty classic and crisp, without too much obvious creaminess or yellow tones.

 When the light is just right and you get the maximum warmth of Simply White, it does tend to lean more yellow than orange whites, which will look more beige.